kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 4. Escalate to the Release Team Lead with suggestions on what to do with non-responsive issues.

 ## Early Release

-You have no critical work during this cycle.
+There is no critical work for you in this stage.

+This is the best stage to get involved with any automation work that can ease the workload of later stages.

-Instead, use the time to familiarize yourself with the major enhancements and fixes planned by each SIG for this release, so that you build context in advance of when you will need to identify incoming bugs as being associated with a work focus in the current release.
-It is a good time to interact with the Enhancements Lead and CI Signal Lead to understand any early concerns they might have, as the release team's risk management comes as much from this proactive collaboration more as from the Bug Triage lead reacting to incoming issues and PRs.
+As this stage lasts nearly 2 months up until Code Freeze, you can use this time to familiarize yourself with the _major enhancements and fixes_ planned by each SIG for this release, so that you can have context in advance of when you will need to identify incoming bugs as being associated with a work focus in the current release.
+This can greatly help in focused communication with the relevant SIG leads, as in later stages there can be an elevated urgency to fix related critical bugs and deliver new features in time.

+It is also a good time to interact with the Enhancements Lead and CI Signal Lead to understand any early concerns they might have, as the release team's risk management comes as much from this proactive collaboration more as from the Bug Triage lead reacting to incoming issues and PRs.
-This is also a good time to do any work on automation that you plan to do.
-You can also get started early on the pre-code-slush work.

 ### Sample Searches